-43.0.
-Determination of Honours Classification:
+43.0 Determination of Honours Classification:

 - 43.1.
 An Honours classification may only be awarded for undergraduate Honours programmes (single, joint and major/minor). - 43.2.
 The overall module results at Level 4 DO NOT contribute to the weighted average in determination of classification.
 Only modules at Credit Levels 5 and 6, that have been assigned a mark of 0-100, contribute to the classification of Honours. - 43.3.
-All modules at credit levels 5 and 6 that have been assigned a mark of 0-100, will be given a weighted result which is calculated as follows: - (i) Each of these modules will be assigned a weighting, w, where w=1 for a level 5 module and w=2 for a level 6 module. - (ii) Each of these modules will have a value, v, where v= one thirtieth of the credit point value of the module (namely, 0.5, 1.0, or 2.0). - (iii) For each of these modules there shall be a result awarded by the Sub-board of Examiners on the College Common Scale, m. - (iv) The weighted average result will be the sum of the products (vwm) for each module, divided by the sum of the products (vw) for each of these modules, expressed as follows:
+All modules at credit levels 5 and 6 that have been assigned a mark of 0-100, will be given a weighted result which is calculated as follows:

+(i) Each module has a specific Module Weighting based on the credit value of the module (Credit Weighting) and the level of the module (Level Weighting).